 The Garden of Stars and the Avenue of Stars

 The Garden of Stars is officially the Tsim Sha Tsui East Waterfront Podium Garden, an elevated garden overlooking Victoria Harbor.
-It became the temporary home of the Avenue of Stars when that was closed for renovations end of 2015.
+It became the temporary home of the Avenue of Stars when it was closed for renovations at the end of 2015.

-The Avenue of Stars reopened in end of January 2019 but a few handprints of famous Chinese movie stars can still be seen in the garden.
+The Avenue of Stars reopened at the end of January 2019, but a few handprints of famous Chinese movie stars can still be seen in the garden.

 Tsim Sha Tsui Promenade